Getting Started with NCache Open Source

 <server>tag to your server's ip address.
 Mention all the cache server ip addresses here as separate<server>tags.Please perform the above steps for all cache clients.

-Step 3: Restart NCache Service
+Step 5: Restart the Cache and NCache Service

 Execute the following command in PowerShell to restart the NCache Service: